giuseppemorelli/giuseppemorelli/README.md

 ### Hi there 👋

-I'm a frelance PHP eCommerce Backend Developer!
+I'm a frelance eCommerce Backend Developer!
 Also I'd like to have fun with "DevOps stuff" :)

 ### Main Technologies